Free VPN for China – Do They Even Work?

 If they had, they would know that majority VPN services like VyprVPN, PrivateVPN, Ivacy, Astrill VPN, Hotspot Shield, and Windscribe are inaccessible in the country.
 This is because their apps are not available on the iTunes store anymore, and Google is already blocked there as well.

-Expats pre-install these VPNs before visiting the country.
+Expats pre-install these VPNs into China before visiting the country.
 Even then, it is kind of a “trial and error” scenario.
 Some may or may not even be able to connect to different servers within the country, because “The Great Firewall” instantly identifies and blocks VPN connections.

 Not one guide among the ones ranking top on Google, inform users that they need access to a VPN that has Chinese specific websites available for downloading their dedicated VPN apps.